 England qualified for the 2026 World Cup in emphatic fashion, winning all eight of their qualifying matches without conceding a single goal.
 A 5-0 victory over Latvia was among the highlights of a campaign that sealed their place at the tournament early.
 Thomas Tuchel has instilled clear structure and discipline, with England looking more organised defensively than they have in recent cycles.

-England’s only World Cup triumph came in 1966 on home soil, but they have been consistent contenders in the knockout stages at recent tournaments, including a fourth-place finish at Russia 2018.
-The squad is experienced and well-balanced, with quality in every department.
+The Three Lions’ only World Cup triumph came in 1966 on home soil, but they have been consistent contenders in the knockout phase at recent tournaments, including a fourth-place finish at Russia 2018.
+Tuchel’s squad blends youth and experience, so is well-balanced with quality in every department.
 Their Group L schedule sees them open against Croatia in Dallas, face Ghana in Boston and round off against Panama in East Rutherford.

 Croatia

 Croatia have established themselves as one of Europe’s most reliable World Cup nations.
-They have appeared at the tournament consistently since gaining independence and have delivered multiple podium finishes, including a bronze medal in 1998 and 2022, and a runner-up position in 2018.
+They have appeared at the tournament consistently since gaining independence and delivered multiple podium finishes, including bronze medals in 1998 and 2022, plus finishing runners-up in 2018.
 That level of experience matters when pressure builds in a group stage.

 Their qualification for 2026 was strong, finishing their UEFA group unbeaten with seven wins and one draw from eight matches, scoring 26 and conceding just four.
 Croatia face England in Dallas before meeting Panama in Toronto and Ghana in Philadelphia.
 At 10/3 for the group, they offer compelling value as the second-most likely team to top Group L.